uo294319/MyNotes/UNIOVI/3S2_IntSys/data/Regression.md

 \end{split}\end{equation}
 $$

+- Loop step
-- Loop step must be simultaneous to all $\theta$
+	- Must be simultaneous to all $\theta$
+	- Grants a local minimun but not an absolute one.
+	- As $h(x)$ is linear, there will only be 1 minimun.
 - Learning rate
+	- How much adjust $\theta$ each step.
+	- Too small may cause the algorithm to converge too slow.
 	- Too large may cause the algorithm to diverge.
-- Grants a local minimun but not an absolute one.
-	- As $h(x)$ is linear, there will only be 1 minimun.
+-